pitrho/docker-host-stats/README.md

 * --procpath      : Path to mounted /proc directory.
 Defaults to /proc_host
 * --asbytes       : Report usage in bytes.
 Defaults to reporting in GB (excludes Network).
 * --pernic        : Report network usage per NIC.
 Defaults to False.
+* --hostname      : Specify a hostname to report.
+Defaults to using Rancher metadata if available or hostname from python interpreter if not.

 ## Examples